-From time to time, the International Accounting Standards Board (the "IASB"), the EU and other regulatory bodies change the financial accounting and reporting standards that govern the preparation of the SBAB Group's and the Issuer's financial statements.
-These changes are sometimes difficult to predict and could materially impact how the SBAB Group and the Issuer record and report their results of operations and financial condition.
+From time to time, the International Accounting Standards Board (the "IASB"), the EU and other regulatory bodies change the financial accounting and reporting standards that govern the preparation of the SBAB Group's and SCBC's financial statements.
+These changes are sometimes difficult to predict and could materially impact how the SBAB Group and SCBC record and report their results of operations and financial condition.
+Changes in accounting standards may have an adverse effect on SCBC's financial condition as, inter alia, the value of its assets may decrease, which may negatively affect its amount of funds available for payments under the Covered Bonds.

 In July 2014, the IASB issued a new accounting standard, International Financial Reporting Standard 9 (Financial Instruments) ("IFRS 9"), which became effective from 1 January 2018 and replaced IAS 39.
-IFRS 9 provides principles for classification of financial instruments, and provisioning for expected credit losses which are mandatory, and were therefore fully implemented by the SBAB Group and the Issuer, as of 1 January 2018.
-IFRS 9 also provides a new general hedge accounting model which is not yet mandatory with an option to instead apply hedge accounting according to IAS39.
-SBAB and the Issuer have not yet implemented the hedge accounting models of IFRS 9, which is why it is currently not possible to determine the extent of the impact that the implementation of the hedge accounting model will have on CET 1 capital.
+IFRS 9 provides a new general hedge accounting model which is yet to be completed with a portfolio hedging model.
+Implementation is not mandatory until the model is complete and the model has not yet been implemented by the SBAB Group.
+It is currently not possible to determine the extent of the impact that an implementation of the hedge accounting model under IFRS 9 will have on CET 1 capital as the new rules, and its impact on capital ratios, are not yet final.

-As a consequence of the new general hedge accounting model under IFRS 9, and the uncertainty regarding its implementation, there is a risk that the SBAB Group and/or the Issuer will be required to obtain additional capital in the future.
+As a consequence of the new general hedge accounting model under IFRS 9, and the uncertainty regarding its implementation, there is a risk that the SBAB Group and/or SCBC will be required to obtain additional capital in the future.
 There is, however, a risk that new equity capital or debt financing qualifying as regulatory capital will not be available on attractive terms, or at all.